aionic-org/aionic-milestone/README.md

 Some of the features included in this app:

-- Login / Registration
-- User / Task Management
+- Task Management
-- Kaban Boards
+- Kanban Boards
 - Projects
+- Charts
 - GitHub API integration

 ## Prerequisites